Empress Cao (Song dynasty): Regency

 In 1063, her adoptive son, Emperor Yingzong, succeeded her spouse as Emperor.
 Shortly after his succession, however, he became severely ill, and the officials asked her to govern as regent during his illness.
 Empress Dowager Cao accepted and ruled China as regent for a little over a year.
 She was cautioned with the bad example of Empress Liu, who was said to have favored her relatives in politics and usurped Imperial rituals for herself, and Cao was careful not to do this during her regency.

-She gave audience to the Councillors behind a lowered screen in a smaller hall rather than in the main throne hall, and she was not given Imperial prerogatives.
+She gave audience to the councilors behind a lowered screen in a smaller hall rather than in the main throne hall, and she was not given Imperial prerogatives.
 When the Emperor recovered in 1064, the officials asked her to step down from regency and let him govern by himself, but she refused.
-Her opponent prime minister Han Qi then removed the screen from the audience hall while the court was in session, which made it impossible for her to attend and forced her to retire as regent.
+Opponent prime minister Han Qi then removed the screen from the audience hall while the court was in session, which made it impossible for her to attend and forced her to retire as regent.